Dear Dr. Hall,

 Clear Choice will not work with you financially.
 This you have to understand.
 They are a business operation.
 It’s a corporate dental implant clinic that exists to make money, not what you think of as a traditional dental office where you have a caring dentist who sort of becomes a personal friend.
 The initial quote of $67,000 which was trimmed to $52,000 is to make the real fee seem more reasonable.
 But in fact both fees are very high for what they are doing.

-Be skeptical of the All-On-Four dental implants procedure.
-It works great for a while, but then there is a risk of it failing several years down the road.
+Be skeptical of the All-On-4 dental implants procedure.
+It’s a compromise to avoid the need for bone grafting.
+While it can work well, I would get a second opinion.
 The best way to treat your situation for long-term results would be with bone grafting.
 That is expensive and time-consuming.
 The reason Clear Choice is so expensive is because they’re pricing their service to compete with the bone grafting.
 And the reason their facility is so nice and their dentists make so much money is because they don’t actually have to do the bone grafting – they have a short cut around that, which greatly increases their profit margin.

 Clear Choice dentists, as a rule, I believe, have dentists with great expertise.
 But I will tell you what I tell everyone else – I would strongly recommend a second opinion after you get a treatment plan from Clear Choice.